-Diagnostic Exam
+D. Diagnostic Exam

 Students with prior keyboard experience may test out of one or more semesters of MUS 1441 Class Piano.
 Students wishing to pursue this option must contact the group piano coordinator to arrange an audition for proper placement in the class piano sequence.
-Students testing out of one or more semesters of class piano will be required to take the same number of semesters of applied piano lessons at the discretion of the group piano coordinator.

-Transfer of Credit
+E. Transfer of Credit